caravancoop/sfm/README.md

     git clone git@github.com:security-force-monitor/sfm-cms.git
     cd sfm-cms

-Next, create a local settings file.
-If you're on the Blackbox keyring for the repo, decrypt the development settings file:
+Next, create a local `.env` file.

-    blackbox_cat configs/settings_local_dev.py.gpg > sfm_pc/settings_local.py

-If you're not on the keyring, you can copy the example settings file and set your own secret variables.
-Be sure to set the `GOOGLE_MAPS_KEY` in order to load maps!

-    cp sfm_pc/settings_local.example.py sfm_pc/settings_local.py
+    cp .env.example .env

+The example `.env` file does not contain values for third-party integrations Google Maps and Sentry.
+If you're indoctrinated into the DataMade LastPass, you can find working values for these settings under `WWIC .env Secrets`.
+Otherwise, you'll need to create your own Google Maps key and/or Sentry DSN to enable these services in local development.

 Finally, build the application: